datamade/data-making-guidelines/README.md

 ## Standard Toolkit

-- For fetching content on the web, use wget
+- For fetching content on the web, use wget.
+Use `--no-use-server-timestamps` arg for wget.
 - For manipulating geo files, use GDAL/OGR
 - CSVKit for spreadsheets, or things that can be made into spreadsheets.
 In particular
   -  [```in2csv```](https://csvkit.readthedocs.org/en/0.9.1/scripts/in2csv.html)